hmcts/opal-frontend/src/app/components/govuk/govuk-radio/readme.md

 ---

-This `README.md` provides an overview of the `govuk-radio` component, detailing how to configure it with legends, hints, and error messages【205†source】.
+This `README.md` provides an overview of the `govuk-radio` component, detailing how to configure it with legends, hints, and error messages.